Douglaston Manor Windmill: Home in a windmill

 The Van Wyck family, who were of Dutch descent, held extensive land ownership in the region, making the mill house a relatively modest structure in comparison.
 Among their various buildings, a grand manor house dating back to 1735 still stands magnificently, along with a charming old farm house.
 The farm house served as a convenient location for the overseer to monitor the mill's operations.
 "The Douglaston mill stands out from the typical tall, octagonal curved windmills found in other parts of Long Island.
 Unlike its counterparts, this mill has a unique squat design with four sides, and its original round shingles have been covered with stucco over time.
 Unfortunately, it suffered significant damage during a severe hurricane in 1938, rendering its sails beyond repair.
 Now, empty black sprockets serve as a reminder of where the blades once fit."
 The mill had a dual purpose: serving as a water pump for land irrigation and potentially providing water supply to the manor house.

 During the mid-19th century, the Douglas family acquired the land, thus bestowing the district with their name.
 Eventually, in 1906, the Douglases decided to sell the property to a real estate company.
 The mill underwent a transformation and was converted into a cozy two-room residence, where it peacefully existed for the following eight decades.
 Although its original identity as a windmill was mostly removed, it continued to provide a tranquil living space.

 Originally a dilapidated tool shed, the mill was transformed when Mrs. Waldburger's husband purchased it in 1952.
 Mrs. Waldburger fondly recalled, "It was like my own doll's house.
 I renovated it with the intention of providing a private space for my married children to visit."
 In 1974, a young banker named Mr. Ostergren became the proud owner of the windmill.
 The previous owner had restored it, transforming the windmill into a charming guesthouse.
 To provide some extra space, a small two-story wing was added.
 Nestled 60ft deep in the woods on the Van Dyck farm, the windmill provides a sense of tranquility and seclusion.
-Once inside, you'd be greeted by a cozy interior adorned with pine-panelled, stained wood walls and canted walls that give it a unique character.
-The home feels as snug as a ship's cabin, with gnarled chestnut and maple trees framing the diamond-shaped windows.
+A cozy interior adorned with pine-panelled, stained wood canted walls, with gnarled chestnut and maple trees framing the diamond-shaped windows.
 As Mr. Ostergren aptly put it, "It's like discovering a little treehouse tucked away in the enchanting woods."